 While there are a number of widely known traditions out there (Gardnerian, Alexandrian, Blue Star, and a number of others), there are hundreds of other religious witchcraft traditions out there.
 Many are quite small – a few groups, often in a limited number of places.
 You can get a very general idea of some of the variations by looking at the Witchvox tradition pages but this is only the tip of a very large iceberg.

 Even for the better known traditions, a given area may not have groups of every tradition nearby.
-For example, my own Minneapolis and Saint Paul have a number of Gardnerian and Blue Star groups, but only one or two Alexandrian groups.
+For example, when I was in the Twin Cities, Minnesota, there were a number of active Gardnerian and Blue Star groups, but only one or two Alexandrian groups.

 There are also a wide number of groups (my own tradition included) who started from a particular tradition’s roots, but branched off and are doing something new, wonderful, and vibrant on their own, developing new strands of practice and potential.
 You won’t find most of these discussed in books or even on websites (unless you come across someone in the tradition.) but they can be a great option when done well.